Director of Analytics

 I'll never forget Professor Hsu, not only because she would bring us donuts and play loud music to wake us up at our 8 a.m. classes, but because her emphasis on innovative development routes sparked hope for underprivileged economies.

 As an international student whose mother tongue is not English, keeping up with classroom lectures, doing homework assignments, all in the foreign language, were a huge challenge throughout my college life.
 Oftentimes, I had my back against the wall.
 Though in hindsight, the time and energy I spent for reading through course material, working on difficult homework assignments and delivering a good result are now rewarding.
-Also, being proficient in English at a multinational corporation like Citi gives me a plethora of opportunities because the working language at international firms tends to be English.
-In fact, via the proprietary network of Citi, I have got to work with my partners with diverse backgrounds across regions and will continuously look forward to working with the great teams and talented individuals in the future.
+Also, being proficient in English at a multinational corporation like Citi gave me a plethora of opportunities because the working language at international firms tends to be English.
+In fact, via the proprietary network of Citi, I worked with my partners with diverse backgrounds across regions.

 I see that a liberal arts education gives students a foundation for their future learning activities after college.
 In my case, my liberal arts education provided me with a grand map of how each of the academic areas are interconnected, and I have become more inquisitive about pursuing wisdom.
 As a matter of fact, economics was developed by taking ideas from mathematics, philosophy, psychology, and physics.
 As you study economics and deepen your understanding, you end up picking up the books in those related academic areas.